JuliaOptimalTransport/OptimalTransport.jl/README.md

 ## Basic usage and examples

 Click [here](http://zsteve.phatcode.net/OptimalTransportDocs/examples/examples.html) for a small collection of optimal transport examples using OptimalTransport.jl.
+See the `examples/` directory for the source.

+## Contributing

+Contributions are more than welcome!
+Please feel free to submit an issue or pull request in this repository.

 ## Acknowledgements

 Contributors include:

 - Tim Matsumoto
 - David Widmann
 - Davi Barreira

 ## References

-Peyré, G. and Cuturi, M., 2019.
+- Peyré, G. and Cuturi, M., 2019.
 Computational optimal transport.
 Foundations and Trends® in Machine Learning, 11(5-6), pp.355-607.

-Lorenz, D.A., Manns, P. and Meyer, C., 2019.
+- Lorenz, D.A., Manns, P. and Meyer, C., 2019.
 Quadratically regularized optimal transport.
 Applied Mathematics & Optimization, pp.1-31.

-Rémi Flamary and Nicolas Courty, POT Python Optimal Transport library, https://pythonot.github.io/, 2017
+- Rémi Flamary and Nicolas Courty, POT Python Optimal Transport library, https://pythonot.github.io/, 2017

-Chizat, L., Peyré, G., Schmitzer, B. and Vialard, F.X., 2016.
+- Chizat, L., Peyré, G., Schmitzer, B. and Vialard, F.X., 2016.
 Scaling algorithms for unbalanced transport problems. arXiv preprint arXiv:1607.05816.

-Schmitzer, B., 2019.
+- Schmitzer, B., 2019.
 Stabilized sparse scaling algorithms for entropy regularized transport problems.
 SIAM Journal on Scientific Computing, 41(3), pp.A1443-A1481.